 - Whisk eggs in a large bowl.
 Add the sliced, cooked potatoes, salt and onions.

-- Add the remaining oil to the frying pan and when hot, pour in the egg-potato mixture.
+- Add the remaining oil to the frying pan and when hot, pour in the egg-potato-onion mixture.
 Let it cook for a minute or two, just until the edges are set.

-- Invert a serving dish over the frying pan and flip the frying pan over.
+- Run a spatula around the edge of the skillet to loosen the tortilla.
+Invert a serving plate over the skillet and flip the plate and the pan over together.
 The tortilla will release easily.

-- Allow to cool.
-Slice into wedges or small squares and serve at room temperature.
+- Allow to cool slightly.
+Slice into wedges or small squares and serve warm or at room temperature.

 Nutrition

 *This post was originally published in 2015.
-I have updated it with new photos and tweaked the recipe instructions.
+I have updated it with new photos, tweaked the recipe and expanded the instructions.

 Marisa